21 Irresistible Traditional Dishes in New Zealand to Try Now

 4. Meat Pie

 The meat pie is a beloved classic in New Zealand cuisine, often enjoyed as a hearty snack or meal.
-These savoury pies are filled with minced meat, gravy, onions, and sometimes vegetables.
+These savory pies are filled with minced meat, gravy, onions, and sometimes vegetables.
 They come in various styles, from the traditional beef pie to more inventive versions with lamb or chicken.
 Meat pies are commonly found in bakeries and are a popular choice for a quick, satisfying meal.

 Meat Pie - New Zealand Traditional Dishes